Phil Angelides

+Early life and education

 Angelides was born in Sacramento, California, to Helen (née Papadopoulos) and Jerry Angelides, who were Greek immigrants.
 Growing up, Phil and his brother Kimon were encouraged by their father to learn about geography and the United States government.
 Their father would quiz them weekly on these topics.

 Angelides was educated at The Thacher School in Ojai, California and graduated from Harvard University in 1974, majoring in government as a Coro Foundation Fellow.

-Angelides and his wife, Julie, reside in Land Park with their three grown daughters, Megan, Christina, and Arianna.
-His eldest daughter, Megan Garcia-Angelides, was the campus coordinator for his 2006 campaign.

 Early political career

 Angelides' interest in politics was ignited in 1971, during his college freshman year, when he met anti-war activist Allard Lowenstein.

 In 1973, while in college, Angelides unsuccessfully ran for Sacramento City Council against a popular incumbent.
 From 1975 to 1983, Angelides worked for California's Housing and Community Development agency.
-During that time, he again ran unsuccessfully for City Council in 1977.
+During that time, he again ran unsuccessfully for city council in 1977.

 Angelides was an early supporter and fundraiser of the eventual 1988 Democratic Presidential Nominee, Michael Dukakis, and maintains a strong friendship to the present.
 Dukakis has referred to Phil as "one of the five or 10 best people in American politics today."
 His work with Dukakis led him to serve as the chairman of the California Democratic Party from 1991 to 1993.

 Angelides first ran for State Treasurer in 1994, losing in the general election to Matt Fong.
 He served as Co-Chair of the Sacramento Mayor's Commission on Education and the City's Future from 1995 to 1996.
 He then ran again for State Treasurer in 1998 as a Democrat and won, and was re-elected in 2002.